 As a major business and financial hub, the City of Toronto is a prime location for starting a business.
 However, given its size and population, obtaining a business licence may not be as simple as in other smaller municipalities.

-Documents required for all applications:
+Documents typically required for all applications:

-- An original Canada-wide Criminal background Check issued by a Canadian Police Service within 280 days prior to the application;
+- An original Canada-wide criminal background check issued by a Canadian Police Service within 280 days prior to the application;

 - A lease agreement or letter of cancellation from the previous owner with their licence if the business has a physical location; and

 - Two pieces of government-issued identification.

 As a new business owner, the second thing you must obtain is zoning approval.
 The Municipal Licensing & Standards Office initiates this process after receiving your application for zoning approval.
 Certain businesses, such as restaurants or entertainment establishments, require a Preliminary Project Review (PPR), which you can obtain from the building division.

 The PPR may take up to eight weeks to process, and there is a fee for processing the PPR.
 If you are taking over an existing business with a valid business licence (or one that expired less than a year ago), you do not have to obtain zoning approval.

 Finally, you must pay all required fees when you submit the application.
 Depending on the type of business, licensing fees could differ significantly.
 For a complete list of the fees and the specific application requirements for the business licence and permit, visit the City of Toronto website.

 How to Get a Business Licence in Alberta